MicrosoftDocs/appcenter-docs/docs/transition/xamarin-sdk-migration.md

 1. Start the App Center SDK

-    * For all described below files add the following lines below the existing `using` statements:
+    * The initialization code mentioned later in this section requires adding the following lines below the existing `using` statements:

     ```csharp
     using Microsoft.AppCenter;